-In Subsection 4.6 of \cite{OV07} it has been noticed that the category of Higgs-de Rham fixed points is equivalent to the category of $p$-torsion Fontaine-Lafaille modules as defined in \cite{FL82}.
-If $Z$ admits a lift to $W(k)$, then the category of Fontaine-Lafaille modules admits a fully faithful functor to the category of \'etale local systems of $\mathbb{F}_p$-vector spaces on $Z_K$, where $K = \mathrm{Frac}(W)$ (see \cite[Theorem 3.3]{FL82} for a special case and Faltings \cite[Theorem 2.6*]{Fal88}).
+Subsection 4.6 of \cite{OV07} shows that the category of Higgs-de Rham fixed points is equivalent to the category of $p$-torsion Fontaine--Lafaille modules as defined in \cite{FL82}.
+If $Z$ admits a lift to $W(k)$, then the category of Fontaine--Lafaille modules admits a fully faithful functor to the category of \'etale local systems of $\mathbb{F}_p$-vector spaces on $Z_K$, where $K = \mathrm{Frac}(W)$ (see \cite[Theorem 3.3]{FL82} for a special case and Faltings \cite[Theorem 2.6*]{Fal88}).

-Lan--Sheng--Zuo go on to replacing fixed points by periodic orbits under the Higgs-de Rham flow.
+Lan--Sheng--Zuo generalize this by replacing fixed points by periodic orbits with respect to the so-called Higgs-de Rham flow.
 This variant gives rise to \'etale local systems of $\mathbb{F}_q$-vector spaces instead.
 We recall their definition below.
-We assume that $Z$ is a smooth $k$-scheme, $k$ is a perfect field of characteristic $p > 0$, and $Z$ admits a lift to $W_2$.

 \begin{definition}[Lan--Sheng--Zuo] An $f$-periodic flat connection on $Z$ is a tuple